 Reviewing or re-reading texts after class allows you to read in a more engaged and informed way, take more meaningful notes, and prepare for assessments.

-At other times you may be asked to research for an assignment, that is, find your own sources, so it is important that you know how to identify credible academic sources.
+At other times, you may be asked to research for an assignment and find your own sources, so it is important that you know how to identify credible academic sources.